Effects of Smoking While Pregnant

 In order to quit smoking, a physician may recommend any of the following cessation techniques 33:

-- Alternative treatments and therapies like hypnosis, meditation, and acupuncture.
+- Alternative or nontraditional treatments and therapies like hypnosis, meditation, and acupuncture.

 - Pharmacologic therapy.